xymaxim/kfreader-cffi/README.rst

 Acknowledgments
 ---------------

-Many thanks to Alexei Yakovlev and other SCM developers for their work on the original C routines.
+Many thanks to Alexei Yakovlev and all the other developers (http://scm.com) of the original C routines.
 This package would not exist without their work.

 .. _cffi: https://cffi.readthedocs.org/